facelessuser/pyspelling/docs/src/markdown/index.md

   default_encoding: utf-8
 ```

+Keep in mind that the encoding of the file gets passed to Aspell.
+Aspell is limited to very specific encodings, so if your file is using an unsupported encoding, it will fail.

+PySpelling doesn't really try to do any expensive encoding detection.
+For the most part it relies on the user to give a sound default or for the files to describes what encoding they are in the header.
+But, you could easily enough write you own file parser plugins that utilize `chardet` or `cchardet` etc.

 !!! note "Note"
     Keep in mind, a file parser may ignore the default encoding if it makes sense.
 For instance, Python code, per the specifications, assumes the file to be ASCII unless a UTF BOM or encoding deceleration is defined in the header.
-The Python parser will ignore `default_encoding` in order to adhere to the that file's specification.
+The Python parser will ignore `default_encoding` in order to adhere to that file's specification.
+If there is a catastrophic failure, it may attempt the default encoding.

 ### Sources